The Top Ten Ways to tell if you’re Irish:

 9. Nothing brings out your poetic nature, natural ability to talk non-stop, or your talent for swearing like a few pints at the pub.
 A drink or two or three tends to make your exaggerations a bit more colourful, your storytelling even more fascinating, and your talent for music and dancing shines even brighter.

 10. You are loyal.
-Your strong convictions and unshakeable beliefs are the most visible when it comes to your family and friends.
+Your strong convictions and unshakable beliefs are the most visible when it comes to your family and friends.
 If someone insults your friend then they’ve likely got a fight on their hands that they won’t win.
 If someone says something unkind about your family then they will have a nasty surprise coming to them that they didn’t bargain for.
 You are fiercely loyal to all you hold dear.

 So, what are the Irish really like?
 Perhaps the best description comes from the popular historian, Carl Wittke:

 “The so-called Irish temperament is a mixture of flaming ego, hot temper, stubbornness, great personal charm and warmth, and a wit that shines through adversity.
-An irrepressible buoyancy, a vivacious spirit, a kindliness and tolerance for the common frailties of man and a feeling that ‘it is time enough to bid the devil good morning when you meet him’ are character traits which Americans have associated with their Irish neighbors for more than a century.”
+An irrepressible buoyancy, a vivacious spirit, a kindliness and tolerance for the common frailties of man and a feeling that ‘it is time enough to bid the devil good morning when you meet him’ are character traits which North Americans have associated with their Irish neighbors for more than a century.”